InterzoneProductions/Lua-Style-Guide/docs/index.md

 Next, we assign the `__index` member on the class back to itself.
 This is a handy trick that lets us use the class's table as the metatable for instances as well.

 When we construct an instance, we'll tell Lua to use our `__index` value to find values that are missing in our instances.
-It's sort of like `prototype` in JavaScript, if you're familiar.
+It's sort of like `prototype` in JavaScript if you're familiar.

 ```lua
 MyClass.__index = MyClass